Uniform honeycombs in hyperbolic space: [(5,3,5,3)] family

 The truncated forms (72 and 73) contain the faces of two regular skew polyhedrons: {6,6|5} and {10,10|3}.

 Other non-Wythoffians

-There are several other known non-Wythoffian uniform compact hyperbolic honeycombs, and it is not known how many are left to be discovered.
+There are infinitely many known non-Wythoffian uniform compact hyperbolic honeycombs, and there may be more undiscovered ones.
 Two have been listed above as diminishings of the icosahedral honeycomb {3,5,3}.

 In 1997 Wendy Krieger discovered an infinite series of uniform hyperbolic honeycombs with pseudoicosahedral vertex figures, made from 8 cubes and 12 p-gonal prisms at a vertex for any integer p.
 In the case p = 4, all cells are cubes and the result is the order-5 cubic honeycomb.
+The case p = 2 degenerates to the Euclidean cubic honeycomb.